Easter Basket Ideas (with no candy or sweets!)

 - Baby: Combine the First Foods Set with a few fresh avocados and bananas.
 Voila!
 Baby and parents have what they need to get baby started on their first bites!

 - Preschoolers: Get those kiddos in the kitchen and have them help with meal prep!
-They can even work on independently serving themselves while using the Happy Mat or the Happy Bowl.
-Or, engage in some Easter crafts with the Play Mat.
+They can even work on independently serving themselves while using the Happy Feeding Set.

 - Plastic Eggs: Fill plastic Easter eggs with a variety of sensory fidgets such as squeeze balls, fidget spinners and silicone toys like the Micro Mat.
 Fidgets can help decrease Easter party anxiety and be a great conversation starter with other children.